shellyeahchannel/touch_command_challenge/README.md

+# Summary

+This is a mini terminal game so you can practice with the shell commands, mostly with the touch command.

 #Requirements

 Bash shell installed

 #Instructions

-This is a mini terminal game so you can practice mostly with the touch command.

-Download the zip file touch_challenge.zip and extract the contents on your PC(unzip touch_challenge.zip).
+Download the zip file touch_challenge.zip and extract the contents on your PC.
+• unzip touch_challenge.zip
+• The zip file is password protected, find the passphrase inside the video https://youtu.be/ywE4AjTTvCk

-Open the terminal, navigate inside the directories, list the contents on each directory and when ready open the file "ask_the_penguin_fellow" for instructions.
+Open the terminal, navigate inside the directories, list the contents of each directory, and when ready  "ask_the_fellow_penguin" for instructions.
+• cat ask_the_fellow_penguin

 When you believe that you have fullfilled the mision's tasks, execute the file "reveal_the_secret_phrase".

+# Suggestions

 To play this game you have to be familiar with cd, pwd, ls and touch commands.
 You can watch the YouTube tutorial videos of each command, on shell.yeah.channel.